bajamircea/bajamircea.github.io/_posts/2021-04-04-im-postulates.markdown

 One could use less of the logical operators, even a single primitive operator symbol (p139).
-There are two such single primitive operator choices: alternative denial (NAND) or "joint denial" (NOR).
+There are two such single primitive operator choices: alternative denial (NAND) or joint denial (NOR).
 The first observation is that using a single primitive operator, would make a verbose set of axioms even more low level.
 For another reason see intuitionism below.